Ending the HIV epidemic in Missouri and the Midwest through groundbreaking research, innovative solutions, and community-driven practices for change

 HIV News

-Keep in touch with us to receive updates on Midwest D-CFAR events, training and funding opportunities, and more!
+Receive regular updates on Midwest D-CFAR events, training and funding opportunities, and more!

 When communities are authentically engaged and valued in research, it results in not only better science, but also a healthier, more just future for all.